 How is a PET-CT scan different than a CT scan?

-You might have had a computed tomography (CT) scan.
 Doctors combine these tests because a CT scan and PET scan show different things.
 A CT scan shows detailed pictures of tissues and organs inside the body.
 A PET scan shows abnormal activity.
-So, the two scans together provide more information about the cancer.
+So, the 2 scans together provide more information about the cancer.

 How does a PET-CT work?

 A PET scan creates pictures of organs and tissues in the body.
-First, a technician injects you with a small amount of a radioactive substance.
-Your organs and tissues pick it up.
+First, a technician gives you an injection of a small amount of a radioactive substance.
+Your organs and tissues pick up this substance.
 Areas that use more energy pick up more.
 Cancer cells pick up a lot, because they tend to use more energy than healthy cells.
-Then a scan shows where the substance is in your body.
+Then a scan shows where the radioactive substance is in your body.

-A CT scan uses X-rays to create a three-dimensional picture of the inside of the body.
+A CT scan uses x-rays to create a 3-dimensional picture of the inside of the body.
 It shows anything abnormal, including tumors.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.

 Do these tests have risks?